gitthangbaby/opnsense/README.md

 One solution is to let ntopng be the viewwer of the blocks.
 It's not efficient since it's double work, but better than nothing.

 [sync_blocklists_to_ntopng.sh](sync_blocklists_to_ntopng.sh)
 Will sync firewall blocklists with ntopng.
-Ntopng will immediatelly start using and marking your blocklists.
+Ntopng will immediatelly start using your blocklists and mark blocks as persistent alerts.
 The script can either parse the URL links and let ntopng fetch them with almost same frequency, or even better, it can directly read your processed blocklists from the filesystem if it's published on HTTP server:

 Usage: